kontainer-sh/kontainer-sh/README.md

 # Getting Support
 You can use [GitHub Issues](https://github.com/kontainer-sh/kontainer-sh/issues) or contact us via [info@kontainer.sh](mailto:info@kontainer.sh).

 Need something that isn't covered here?
-Visit our [homepage](https://kontainer.sh/) (currently in german language) to learn about all other available offerings and support options.
+Visit our [homepage](https://kontainer.sh/) (currently in german language) to learn about all other available offerings and support options:
+* „Infrastructure-as-Code“ Tutorial
+* Mentoring
+* DevOps-Insider Newsletter
 # Contribution
 Feel free to fork and create a pull request.